Razeeman/Android-Database-Comparison/README.md

 Benchmark app to compare speed of CRUD operations of different android database management systems.

 Test are executed with a collection of 10000 objects.
-Execution times are averaged between 100 runs.
-Tests were run on the emulator.
+Execution times are averaged between 10 runs.
+Tests were run on the Nexus 5X.

 - ```create(data: List<T>)``` Inserts list of objects into database.